jonathansayer/CV/README.md

 #### University of York (09/10/2010 - 10/01/2015)

-- Mphys in Experimental Physics
+- MPhys in Experimental Physics
 - Used experimental methods (similar to TDD) to develop scientific experiements.
 - Analysed large sets of data to draw conclusions and Hypothsyse theories.
 - Working in teams for large periods of time to develop and run experiments.